TheOdinProject/curriculum/organizing-js/library-project.md

-Let's extend our 'Library' example.
+Let's extend the 'Book' example from the previous lesson and turn it into a small Library app.

-1. Set up your project with skeleton HTML/CSS and JS files.
+1. If you haven't already, set up your project with skeleton HTML/CSS and JS files.

 2. All of your book objects are going to be stored in a simple array, so add a function to the script (not the constructor) that can take user's input and store the new book objects into an array.
 Your code should look something like this: